playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 returnProp(4); // ❌ This would fail as `4` is not a string
 ```

+In this case, we want to make sure that every possible input type is available for the prop type.
+Let's take a look at a few potential solutions with their various pros and cons and see if we can find a solution that fits our requirements for typing a function like this.

-#### Unions #{generic-usecase-setup-union-solution}
+## Potential Solution 1: Unions #{generic-usecase-setup-union-solution}

+One potential solution to this problem might be TypeScript Unions. _TypeScript unions allow us to define an `or` condition of sorts for our types_.
+As we're wanting to allow for various types for inputs and outputs, perhaps that might help us here!

-Now, if we wanted to accept numbers, we could add that as a union:
+Using this method, if we wanted to accept numbers, we could add that as a union:

 ```typescript
 function returnProp(returnProp: string | number): string | number {